cxw620/rust-polyglot/src/async.md

 Despite the name and strapline etc., "`async-std`" is not an official emanation of the Rust Project.
 This name grab in itself leaves a bad taste in my mouth.
-Also, "`async-std`" seems less comprehensive than Tokio in some area.
+Also, "`async-std`" seems less comprehensive than Tokio in some areas.
 I prefer Tokio's APIs.

 There are some glue libraries to help with bridging